sorbet/sorbet/website/docs/final.md

 ## Final methods

-Final methods can't be overriden or redefined.
+Final methods can't be overridden or redefined.
 This is a powerful guarantee: it means that inheritance can't affect what code will be run when calling a method on a class.